RHash67/fbii-xl2t/Raspberry_Pi/README.md

 the first line would be:
 export EMAIL_USER=johndoe@mysite.com

-You will need to enter your email server site in the mail settings area of the app.py file.
-You may also have to change the security settings (port, TLS, etc) to suit your particular email account server.
+You may also have to change the security settings (port, TLS, etc) to suit your particular email account server in the mail settings area of the app.py file.

 After changing the .bashrc file, you will need to reboot the Raspberry Pi to activate the variables.